-- The protocol is https which stands for "HyperText Transport Protocol Secure".
-It is used by web browsers to get web pages, and the most common is not https but http.
+- Scheme(Protocol): In this URL, the scheme (protocol) is https which stands for "HyperText Transport Protocol Secure".
+Scheme(protocol) is used by web browsers to get web pages, and the most common is not https but http.
 There may be other protocols ftp, mailto, file.

 - The subdomain is www.

 - The domain name is searchdatalogy.com.